 Along with a harness and rope, one of the most essential pieces of rock climbing equipment is the belay device.
 In short, a belay device attaches the climber’s rope to the belayer, allowing the belayer to keep the rope taught, catch the climber when he or she falls, and lower them safely to the ground.
 But although it’s a necessity, purchasing a device can be extremely confusing—there are countless choices and an absolute imperative to use it correctly.
-In this article, we’ll cover the basics of belay devices, including the many styles, belaying with two ropes, rope diameters, locking carabiners, and a comparison table of our favorite models.
+Here, we’ll cover the basics to help you find the right belay device for your needs.
 To complete your setup, see our articles on the best climbing harnesses and best rock climbing shoes.

 Learning to climb can be a daunting endeavor.
 There’s just so much to get used to, which can feel even more intimidating any time you’re off the ground.
-Because we know many of you are coming here for belay device recommendations before you even know how to use one, we want to start with our direct, candid advice.
-Of course, those who wish to dive deep into the technicalities and learn more can continue reading.
+Because we know many of you are coming here for belay device recommendations before you even know how to use one, we’ve classified our top picks by climbing discipline, so you can make your purchase and start learning.
+Of course, those who wish to dive deeper into the technicalities and variety of options can continue reading.
 But for a one-stop shop—your friend, climbing mentor, guide, or teacher can take it from here—here’s our take.

 Belay devices—no matter the design—all use friction (created by a bend in the rope) to hold tension and keep the climber from falling.
 But despite this major similarity, there are myriad options, each with its own set of strengths, limitations, and best uses.
 To keep it simple, we sort belay devices into four main categories: tube, auto-blocking tube, assisted-braking, and plate.
 Below we provide the necessary details for the four styles, including our top picks for each.